State Sales Tax on Drop Shipments: Navigating Various States' Rules on Registrations and Exemptions

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will prepare corporate tax specialists to handle the full range of potential sales and use tax issues involved in drop shipments, whether as a vendor, shipper or customer.
-The panel will provide an integrated approach to compliance, documentation and tax planning in this evolving and complex area of tax.
+This webinar will prepare corporate tax specialists to handle the full range of potential sales and use tax issues involved in drop shipments, whether as vendors, shippers, or customers.
+The panelist will provide an integrated approach to compliance, documentation, and tax planning in this evolving and complex area of tax.

 - Fundamental drop shipping concepts

 - Nexus: What are the potential sales and income nexus traps for parties involved in a drop shipment transaction?

 - States that pose particular issues